WebberZone/code-library/README.md

 ## Issues

 These snippets come with no guarantees.
-As the code base of the plugins change, it might be possible that some snippets will be out-dated.
+As the code base of the plugins change, it might be possible that some snippets will be outdated.
 Find something broken?
 [Let us know](https://github.com/WebberZone/code-library/issues)!